Housing advice after leaving prison

 Help from the probation service

-Your probation officer manages your supervision in the community where you’ll be living.
+Your probation officer manages your supervision in the community where you will be living.

-If you’re released on license, the conditions of your license might mean you can’t live in certain areas.
+If you are released on license, the conditions of your license might mean you cannot live in certain areas.

 Probation teams can give you housing advice and may be able to refer you to a specialist hostel, supported housing, or private landlord services.